raskolnikoff/puml2class/README.md

 - Converts PlantUML class diagrams (.puml) to Swift class files (.swift), one file per class
 - Supports arrays, optionals, generics (List/Map/Set/Result) with automatic Swift idiom mapping
+- Leaves custom types (e.g., `Map`, `Chunk`) unmapped in Swift output, so you can define them as needed in your Swift codebase
 - Handles properties, methods (with multiple arguments, custom types), and return types robustly
 - Extracts comments (`'` or `//` lines) as Swift `///` documentation comments
 - CLI: input/output directory, batch processing
 - Ready for multi-language backend (future: TypeScript, Kotlin, Java, ...)

+## Custom Types

+If your PlantUML uses custom types (such as `Map`, `Chunk`, etc.), the generated Swift code will reference these types directly.
+You must define these types in your Swift project for the code to compile successfully.
+This approach provides flexibility for future extensions and custom class support.

 ## Usage